tcytra/enraiged-laravel/README.md

 **Allow User Registration**

 This configuration option is `false` by default and should be set to `true` if the application requires allowing guest registration.
-This configuration option does not affect whether or not a use can be created within the application by an administrator.
+This configuration option does not affect whether or not a user can be created within the application by an administrator.

 The .env equivalent is ALLOW_REGISTER=true|false.